OMW Lancer Review – OMG this is good.

 Motor: 165 kV 3500W 6374 dual belt motors

-As for the motors, The Calvary has very powerful 165 kV 3500W 6374 dual belt motors.
+As for the motors, The Cavalry has very powerful 165 kV 3500W 6374 dual belt motors.
 3500W is about the power that most all-terrain electric skateboard goes with, (eg, Hurricane Vader, one of the AT board known for aggressive power, uses 3500W gear motors), so you can expect a good dose of power from these bad boys.

 These motors can reach a top speed of 38 mph or 60 km/h when they are used with 7″ wheels; during our tests, we were only able to reach 34 mph or 55 km/h.
 With the 97mm wheels, we were able to reach speeds of up to 30 mph or 50 km/h.